Special Testing Conditions

-3. Obtain a professional evaluation of your condition (no more than 3 years old) and the kinds of support that you require.
+2. Obtain a professional evaluation of your condition (no more than one year old for a medical condition and no more than three years old for a learning disability) and the kinds of support that you require.
 This is usually a doctor's letter.
 If you are applying on the grounds of dyslexia, you must have an appropriate Educational Psychologist's report.

-Supporting documentation MUST be emailed to the MSAP Ireland Office by 4 February 2018 to be considered.
-(Documents received after this date may not be considered.)
+Applications MUST be submitted to the MSAP Ireland Office by 4 February 2018 to be considered.
+(Applications submitted after this date may not be considered.)

 ACER is committed to equity of access for all candidates, and strives to ensure that candidates with disabilities are neither advantaged or disadvantaged in relation to other candidates who sit the MSAP test.
 Careful consideration is given to all requests, and all reasonable efforts will be made to provide appropriate testing conditions for approved candidates.